HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 Authorization servers receiving token requests containing Authentication Tokens as above **SHALL** validate and respond to the request as per Sections 6 and 7 of UDAP JWT-Based Client Authentication.

 For all successful token requests, the Authorization Server **SHALL** issue access tokens with a lifetime no longer than 60 minutes.

+### Refresh tokens

+This guide supports the use of refresh tokens, as described in [Section 1.5 of RFC 6749].
+Authorization Servers **MAY** issue refresh tokens to B2B client applications that use the authorization code grant type as per [Section 5 of RFC 6749].
+Refresh tokens are not used with the client credentials grant type.
+Client apps that have been issued refresh tokens **MAY** make refresh requests to the token endpoint as per [Section 6 of RFC 6749].
+Client apps authenticate to the Authorization Server for refresh requests by constructing and including an Authentication Token in the same manner as for initial token requests.

 {% include link-list.md %}